gwt33/rails-gratitude-journal/notes.md

 username
 email

-## Comment * join table joining users and gratitudes
+## Comment * can be join table joining users and gratitudes
 belongs_to :user
 belongs_to :gratitude
 content